<< Archive Menu | Main Menu | Search | Contact

 A similar cloud hovers over a Universal Turing Machine.

-On the one hand a UTM has the cool logical recipe to assist us in deciding the decidable.
+On the one hand a UTM has the cool logical capability to assist us in deciding the decidable.
 It is the marvelous machine enabling my form generators with a magnificent power.
 If I do it right it helps me unveil new frontiers of form - delightful surprises and marvelous adventures.
-So, given well-formed procedures (algorithms) and suitable hardware, a UTM can monitor corporate inventories, fly an airplane, and locate my position on the earth.
+So, given well-formed procedures (code) and suitable hardware, it can monitor corporate inventories, fly an airplane, and locate my position on the earth.

 But, alas, it cannot cope with a single undecidable.
 The haunting meta-question remains – can we ever be sure that an undecidable is indeed undecidable?
 So the "Cloud of Unknowing" hovers over a "UTM" just as surely as it hovers over all of us!

 Roman Verostko.
 Minneapolis, February 1998 / revised in January 2012